 Right now, American homeowners have a total of almost $15 trillion in equity, a record high that blows away the last early-2006 record by over $1 trillion.

 But so far, you’re not tapping into this equity with home equity lines of credit (HELOCs).
-HELOC balances dropped another $10 billion in the third quarter of 2018 (latest data available), and are now at a 14-year low of $422 billion.
+HELOC balances dropped another $20 billion in the last two quarters of 2018 (down $10b in both 3Q2018 and 4Q2018), and are now at a 14-year low of $412 billion.

 Some believe you’re not using HELOCs because you think the rates are too high.
 Check out this chart showing how HELOC rates rose twice as much as 30-year fixed rates in the past 2 years.